Bringing Closure to False Discovery Rate Control: A General Principle for Multiple Testing: Post hoc control in multiple testing

 The e-Closure Principle extends the possibilities for post hoc flexibility in the rejected set to general error rates including FDR.
+Here, post hoc flexibility is the operational interpretation of simultaneity: simultaneous control gives a collection of valid choices, and the researcher may choose from that collection after seeing the data.
 It also allows post hoc flexibility in error loss, and in some cases even the nominal level.
 We will explore these properties of e-Closure in this section.